johanfforsberg/taurus-svgsynoptic/README.txt

 - SVG transforms on the inkscape layers (main, layer, zoom) can also result in strange effects.
 It's easy to end up with these inadvertently in inkscape if you try to move things around by selecting the whole image at once.
 The best way I have found to get rid of such transforms is to manually edit the svg in a text editor, remove any transforms from the <g inkscape:groupmode="layer"> tags.
 Then you will have to open the file in inkscape again and move things back to their correct places, but make sure you don't select *everything* at the same time.
 It seems to work better if you only show one layer at a time, then it's OK to select everything and move it in one go.

-- In SVG, inline styles seem to take precedence over CSS styles.
-Therefore, if you want for example the "fill" style of an element to be affected by the class (e.g. if using the state attribute), it may be necessary to manually remove any "fill" style set by inkscape.
+- In SVG, inline styles seem to generally take precedence over CSS styles.
+Therefore, if you want for example the "fill" style of an element to be affected by the class (e.g. if using the State attribute), it may be necessary to manually remove any "fill" style set by inkscape.
 This can be done using the built in XMS editor (menu "Edit">"XML Editor...").
+Look for the "style" tag and remove any "fill:whatever" (if fill color is what you want to change).
+The element will bre drawn completely black if there is no specified fill.